George P. Shultz: An American titan of building global trust

 Former Secretary of State George P. Shultz, a titan of American academia, business and diplomacy who spent most of the 1980s trying to improve Cold War relations with the Soviet Union and forging a course for peace in the Middle East, has died.
 He was 100.

-A lifelong Republican, Shultz held three major Cabinet positions in GOP administrations during a lengthy career of public service.
+A lifelong Republican, Shultz held four major Cabinet positions in GOP administrations during a lengthy career of public service.

-He was labor secretary, treasury secretary and director of the Office of Management and Budget under President Richard M. Nixon before spending more than six years as President Ronald Reagan’s secretary of state.
+He was labor secretary, treasury secretary, and director of the Office of Management and Budget under President Richard M. Nixon before spending more than six years as President Ronald Reagan’s secretary of state.

 Schultz was the longest serving secretary of state since World War II and had been the oldest surviving former Cabinet member of any administration.